nickbattle/CSK-Tests/README.md

 The suite was created as a raw JUnit suite originally in 2008.
 It was subsequently converted to a Maven project in 2025.

 The tests pass on the latest version of VDMJ (currently 4.7.0-SNAPSHOT).

+The test suite can be executed with "mvn clean test" at the top level.